TimonPost/laminar/docs/md_book/src/congestion_avoidence/rtt.md

 _Allowed RTT value_

-So now we have the smoothed RTT and or current RTT, GREAT!
+So now we have the smoothed RTT and our current RTT, GREAT!
 But RTT on its own is not bad.
 So there may be some max allowed RTT.
 We need to subtract that amount from our measured RTT multiplied by the smoothing factor.

 The formula would look like the following: